Trump’s illness forces cancellation of planned Wisconsin rally in covid-19 ‘red zone’

 Rai said he had hoped the rally would be canceled based on “common sense,” and not for the reason it was: the president contracting a virus “you wouldn’t wish on anyone.”

 Wisconsin shattered the 3,000-new-cases threshold for the first time on Thursday, while recording nearly 700 hospitalizations and 21 deaths.
 Nearly 3,000 more cases were added on Friday, with positive test rates above 20 percent statewide.
-The White House’s coronavirus task force has deemed the Green Bay area “a red zone” due to the scale of the spread.
+The White House’s coronavirus task force has deemed the Green Bay area “a red zone” because of the scale of the spread.

 “We continue to flex our capacity to meet whatever the demands are,” said Chris Woleske, chief executive of Bellin Health, which operates a Green Bay hospital.
 “But it keeps getting more and more challenging.”